About the Committees

 (meets several times each year)

-Advises the Board of Directors with nominations for the slate of new Board members.
-Makes recommendations to the Board regarding the Helen Heyrman Award before the Annual Conference and Exposition.
+Nominates new Board members for consideration by the Board of Directors.
+Makes recommendations to the Board regarding the Helen Heyrman Award.
 Develops criteria for awards as directed by the Board.

 Legislative Affairs Committee